dkelly255/PP4-Fantasy-Football-Centre/README.md

 ![Bug6](readme/bug6-closed.png)

 I have also added the `LoginRequiredMixin` to the other appropriate views in `poll/views.py` (`DetailView` and `ResultsView` respectively) to prevent similar bugs from being present in the application.
+Note however, as per [Bug #4](https://github.com/dkelly255/pp4-django-blog#4-poll-app-questions-displaying-in-reverse-order) and my [Automated Testing](https://github.com/dkelly255/pp4-django-blog/blob/main/TESTING.md#ii-testing-the-polls-view-indexview) of the Poll App's `IndexView` - this created a knock-on impact of failing my original automated test for multiple question displays, which required a test code update & re-test to keep the code from failing the tests.

  As per the Agile development methodology used to deliver this project, this bug has been documented and closed on the Kanban board & issue tracker in github, as well as this readme document.